-Emergency Preparation seems to be on everyone's mind after THAT article was published a few weeks ago.
+Emergency Preparation seems to be on everyone's mind whenever inclement weather threatens to hit our corner of the United States.
 I've always been a person who likes to be prepared but I'll be honest, getting an emergency kit together has never been a high priority.
 I did, however, already have a small pre-packed kit that I purchased over 7 years ago, way before I owned a home or had children, from the American Red Cross.

-If disaster strikes, the federal government expects everyone to be self sufficient for at least 3 days.
-And in catastrophic circumstances, it might take that long for rescue or help to arrive.
+If disaster strikes, the federal government expects everyone to be self sufficient for a minimum of 3 days.
+And in catastrophic circumstances, it might take that long for rescue or help to arrive (they now estimate two weeks).
 Having enough food and water in the house will be key in an emergency.
-I plan to keep a 72 hour supply of emergency ration food in our kit while also supplementing with some other tastier food options, like the big jar of peanut butter I bought at Costco.
-My plan is to bulk up our emergency food supply over the next few months by grabbing a few cans of extra food during my weekly grocery store runs.
+I plan to keep at least a 72 hour supply of emergency ration food in our kit while also supplementing with some other tastier food options, like the big jar of peanut butter I bought at Costco.
+My plan is to bulk up our emergency food supply over time by grabbing a few cans of extra food during my weekly grocery store runs, to get closer to that two week number.

 In the case of a large emergency, there may not be any electricity or gas which means there will be no way to cook or refrigerate your food.
 Having a large selection of canned, ready-to-eat food will be a huge help.
 You want to make sure to get canned food that can be eaten directly out of the can and are also calorically dense so items like beans, chili, tuna fish and canned meat are great items.